shopware5/shopware/UPGRADE-5.6.md

 * Added new backend controllers:
   * `MailLog`
   * `MailLogContact`
-* Added `AvailableFiltersCompilerPass` so all available filters for the mail log can be listed by reading the `shopware.mail_bundle.available_filters` container parameter
 * Added function to rename or overwrite if esd file already exists
 * Added ExtJs developer mode, to provide better warnings and errors to developers
 * Added `Enlight_Hook_Exception`.
 It will be thrown when the HookManger gets a class name which not implements `Enlight_Hook` in 5.8.